harrimokkonen/polymer/README.md

+WORK IN PROGRESS

-Molecular dynamics with Velocity Verlet integration for a single polymer in a 3D harmonic potential well.
+Molecular dynamics with Velocity Verlet integration for a single polymer in a 3D harmonic potential well with FENE-LJ polymer model.
 Random walk initialization of the polymer.

-Not optimized for speed.